Why Everyone's Afraid Of Amazon - And Why They Should Be

 Competing at high levels in various markets

-Rumors of Amazon entering into the pharmacy space has generated a lot of buzz lately, with the armchair quarterbacks offering up different scenarios and how they could have an impact on companies competing in the sector.
+Rumors of Amazon entering into the pharmacy space have generated a lot of buzz lately, with the armchair quarterbacks offering up different scenarios and how they could have an impact on companies competing in the sector.

 Why this is important, in general, isn't that Amazon may enter into a market that is valued at over $500 billion in the U.S. alone, but that it's starting to understand Amazon has a system in place that it can apply in a wide variety of industries that it could not only improve while lowering prices, but take meaningful share in.